On predictive inference for intractable models via approximate Bayesian computation: Predictive inference using ABC

 This definition is most natural for our ABC setting but other equivalent definitions exist, see \citet[Section~3.1]{Bjornstad1996}.
 If $s$ is predictive sufficient in the sense of (\ref{eq:predsuffstrong1}) and (\ref{eq:predsuffstrong2}), then $s$ is obviously parametric sufficient but the converse does not hold in general.
 If $\pdf(\tl{y} \cond \theta, y) = \pdf(\tl{y} \cond \theta)$, then (\ref{eq:predsuffstrong2}) is satisfied and this definition of predictive sufficiency reverts to that of parametric sufficiency.

 When (\ref{eq:predsuffstrong1}) and (\ref{eq:predsuffstrong2}) both hold, we have

 Predictive sufficiency in the sense of (\ref{eq:predsuffstrong1}) and (\ref{eq:predsuffstrong2}) thus implies predictive sufficiency in the sense of (\ref{eq:predsuffweak}).
 This offers a more intuitive way of finding summary statistics for \ABCP{} as compared to (\ref{eq:predsuffweak}): One can take some parametric sufficient statistic and complement it with additional statistics that satisfy (\ref{eq:predsuffstrong2}).
 This approach may however not produce minimal predictive sufficient statistic in the sense of (\ref{eq:predsuffweak}).
-In practice, where low-dimensional sufficient statistics may not exist or are difficult to find due to the intractability of the model, one can take some ``usual'' summary statistic deemed informative for $\theta$ and try to device additional ones that could be informative for prediction in the sense of (\ref{eq:predsuffstrong2}).
+In practice, where low-dimensional sufficient statistics may not exist and are in any case difficult to find due to the intractability of the model, one can take some ``usual'' summary statistic deemed informative for $\theta$ and try to device additional ones that could be informative for prediction in the sense of (\ref{eq:predsuffstrong2}).

-When the summary statistic $\sss$ satisfies (\ref{eq:predsuffimpl}), the joint \ABCP{} limiting approximation $\pdf(\tl{y},\theta\cond\sss_y)$ of Proposition \ref{thm:abcp}, coincides with $\pdf(\tl{y},\theta\cond y)$.
+When the summary statistic $\sss$ satisfies (\ref{eq:predsuffimpl}), the joint \ABCP{} limiting approximation $\pdf(\tl{y},\theta\cond\sss_y)$ of Proposition \ref{thm:abcp}, clearly coincides with $\pdf(\tl{y},\theta\cond y)$.
 This result is relevant when both $\tl{y}$ and $\theta$ are of interest.
 Of course, $\sss$ should be low-dimensional also in this case.

-The following simple example illustrates these theoretical aspects of summary statistic selection and the effect of the threshold on the ABC posterior predictive. \begin{example}[Markov model] Consider a discrete-time process
+\begin{example}[Markov model] This example illustrates the effect of the summary statistics and threshold on the ABC posterior predictive.
+Consider a discrete-time process

 where $t=1,2,\ldots,n$ with $n>1$ and $y_0=0$.
 The parameters are $\theta=(c,\teta,\sigma^2)\in\reals\times (-1,1)\times\realsp$ though $\teta$ and $\sigma^2$ are here considered known.
 Consider first the task of estimating $c$ when $y=y_{1:n}=(y_1,\ldots,y_n)\in\reals^n$ is directly observed and the prior for $c$ is $\pdf(c)\propto 1$.
 Then the weighted average $\baryteta$ shown below in (\ref{eq:ex1:cpost}) is a parametric sufficient statistic and when a Gaussian kernel $\Normal(\baryteta\cond \barz_{\teta}, h^2)$ is used, we have